Andhra Pradesh

 History

-Located at 157 km from Hyderabad, the state capital; Warangal is adorned with the architectural marvels of the Kakatiya art.
-The name Warangal means history and keeping the honor of its name, it still has preserved its medieval culture.
-Its historic glory lies in its giant fortress being unaffected despite constant attacks by the Delhi Sultans in the 13th and 14th centuries and the temples at Palampet.
-Today, the city and the valley have finally earned its fame in the tourist circuit for its charming lakes, wonderful temples, mud-brick citadels, and wildlife sanctuaries.
+Located 157 km from Hyderabad, the state capital, Warangal is adorned with architectural marvels of the Kakatiya dynasty.
+The name Warangal means history, and keeping the honor of its name, it still preserves its medieval culture.
+Its historic glory lies in its giant fortress, which remained unaffected despite constant attacks by the Delhi Sultans in the 13th and 14th centuries, and the temples at Palampet.
+Today, the city and the valley have earned fame in the tourist circuit for its charming lakes, wonderful temples, mud-brick citadels, and wildlife sanctuaries.

-An architectural marvel, the Ramappa Temple and its adjacent Ramappa tank – a medieval engineering art piece of the 13th century both are exemplary works depicting the heights and style in the field of architecture and art achieved in the Kakatiya era.
-The Ramappa tank is a properly planned water pool made up of a 2000 ft deep earthen dam linking the semi-circular series of hills, which makes up a lake.
+An architectural marvel, the Ramappa Temple and its adjacent Ramappa Tank – a medieval engineering art piece of the 13th century – are exemplary works depicting the heights of architecture and art achieved during the Kakatiya era.
+The Ramappa Tank is a well-planned water pool, formed by a 2000-ft long earthen dam connecting a semi-circular series of hills, which create a lake.

-The unique wonder of this temple is despite being made up of light bricks such that they can float on water, the monument is so strong that until date it has strived well against the several wars, invasions, and natural calamities.
-The temple being the architecture splendor has been honored with several praises, among which the one includes entitling it as the “Brightest star in the galaxy of medieval temples in the Deccan”.
+The unique wonder of this temple is that, despite being made from light bricks that can float on water, the structure is so strong that it has withstood several wars, invasions, and natural calamities.
+The temple, a masterpiece of architecture, has earned several praises, including being called the “Brightest Star in the Galaxy of Medieval Temples in the Deccan.”

 Temple’s Architecture

-Erected on the star-shaped platform of 6 feet according to the cruciform plan that took 40 years for its completion, the entire monument is surrounded with a compound wall.
-It is planned based on the classical pattern wherein it is initially elevated on a platform that creates a line of demarcation between its sacred rituals and the daily taint.
-Uplifting over and above the normal level, the platform signifies the surpassing of the wicked making an adamant place for spiritual functions offered to the God.
+Erected on a star-shaped platform 6 feet above ground, according to the cruciform plan, the entire temple complex is surrounded by a compound wall.
+It is designed based on classical patterns, with the temple elevated on a platform that demarcates the sacred rituals from the daily world.
+This elevated platform signifies the overcoming of the mundane and creates a dedicated space for spiritual functions.

 Ramappa Temple Architecture

-The moment you enter the temple, a Nandi Mandapam beholds a nine feet high Nandi, the cow, the divine companion and vehicle of Lord Shiva.
-Nandi is present in most of the Shiva temples facing straight to the deity.
-However, in the Kakatiyas temples, the Nandi takes up an about to get up (alert) position and it seems as it is waiting for the command of Lord Shiva.
+As you enter the temple, the Nandi Mandapam greets you with a nine-foot-high Nandi, the divine bull, and vehicle of Lord Shiva.
+Nandi is found in most Shiva temples, facing the deity.
+However, in Kakatiya temples, Nandi assumes an alert position, as if waiting for Lord Shiva’s command.

 Visiting what’s Inside the Temple

-Originally, dedicated to Shiva; it was then presided by the deity Ramalingeswara to emphasize Shiva’s significance as the personal god of Lord Ram, the incarnation of the Lord Vishnu.
-The Kateswaraand Kameswara are the two small Shiva shrines on the right and left sides of the main temple.
-The temple resembles many features of Shiva and his imperial abode, the Himalaya Mountains spreading the importance of this Lord as having a sacred liberty beyond the worldly space.
+Originally dedicated to Lord Shiva, the temple later came to be known as Ramalingeswara, emphasizing Shiva’s role as the personal god of Lord Ram, the incarnation of Lord Vishnu.
+Kateswara and Kameswara are two smaller Shiva shrines located on the right and left sides of the main temple.
+The temple is designed to represent many aspects of Lord Shiva and his celestial abode, the Himalayas, emphasizing his divine transcendence beyond the worldly realm.

-There is a kitchen to the right of the temple.
-A big inscription was held in between the Kateswara Temple and the middle of Ramappa Temple written in combined Telugu and Kannada languages.
+A kitchen is located to the right of the temple.
+There is also a large inscription between the Kateswara Temple and the main temple, written in a combination of Telugu and Kannada.

 Natya Mandapam